ls1intum/Artemis/docs/dev/guidelines/client-tests.rst

                 }));
             });

-2. Do not use ``NO_ERRORS_SCHEMA`` (`link <https://angular.io/guide/testing-components-scenarios#no_errors_schema>`_).
+2. Do not use ``NO_ERRORS_SCHEMA`` (`angular documentation <https://angular.io/guide/testing-components-scenarios#no_errors_schema>`_).
 This tells angular to ignore the attributes and unrecognized elements, prefer to use component stubs as mentioned above.

 3. Calling `jest.restoreAllMocks()` ensures that all mocks created with Jest get reset after each test.
 This is important if they get defined across multiple tests.
 This will only work if the mocks were created with `jest.spyOn`.
 Manually assigning `jest.fn()` should be avoided with this configuration.

 4. Make sure to have at least 80% line test coverage.
 Run ``npm test`` to create a coverage report.
-You can also simply run the tests in IntelliJ IDEA with coverage activated.
+You can also simply `run the tests in IntelliJ IDEA with coverage activated <https://www.jetbrains.com/help/idea/running-test-with-coverage.html>`_.

 5. It is preferable to test a component through the interaction of the user with the template.
 This decouples the test from the concrete implementation used in the component.
-   For example if you have a component that loads and displays some data when the user clicks a button, you should query for that button, simulate a click and then assert that the data has been loaded and that the expected template changes have occurred.
+   For example, if you have a component that loads and displays some data when the user clicks a button, you should query for that button, simulate a click, and then assert that the data has been loaded and that the expected template changes have occurred.

     Here is an example of such a test for `exercise-update-warning component <https://github.com/ls1intum/Artemis/blob/main/src/test/javascript/spec/component/shared/exercise-update-warning.component.spec.ts#L32-L43>`_